-The headteacher is responsible for reviewing and approving the school's behaviour policy and how it fits with the trust Positive Pupil Welfare Policy.
-The headteacher will ensure that the school environment encourages positive behaviour and that staff deal effectively with poor behaviour, and will monitor how staff implement this policy to ensure rewards and consequences are applied consistently
+The headteacher is responsible for reviewing and approving the school's behaviour and associated policies and how they fit with the trust Positive Pupil Welfare Policy.
+The headteacher will ensure that the school environment encourages positive behaviour and that staff deal effectively with poor behaviour, and will monitor how staff implement this policy to ensure rewards and consequences are applied consistently.